What graduates are saying

 To learn more about the topic of financial aid and how to calculate how much school will cost, how much you need to save, and how much aid you'll need, visit finaid.org.

 Financial aid eligibility criteria is provided on the Office of Student Financial Aid and Scholarship website.

 Ohio University reserves the right to make any fee adjustments that may become necessary, without prior notice.

 The Ohio University faculty and staff tuition benefit does not apply for this program.

-Nursing courses and other required online courses for which students in the online RN to BSN program may exclusively enroll are offered at a tuition rate of
+Nursing courses and other required online courses for which students in the online RN to BSN and other online completion programs may exclusively enroll are offered at a tuition rate of

 $240 per credit hour for Ohio residents

 (rate is a combination of the instructional and the general fees)